egonw/blog2/_posts/2011-04-21-chembl-09-as-rdf.markdown

 tags: chembl rdf
 ---

+*Update&: this work is now written down in [this paper](http://chem-bla-ics.blogspot.nl/2013/05/new-paper-chembl-database-as-linked.html).

 I'm having a really bad month, as you can see from the number of posts.
 Too much to do, too little time.
 One of the things I have been doing in the past weeks is update the RDF for [ChEMBL](https://www.ebi.ac.uk/chembldb/), now up to version&nbsp;09.
 The [SPARQL end point <i class="fa-solid fa-box-archive fa-xs"></i>](https://web.archive.org/web/20121123055403/http://rdf.farmbio.uu.se/chembl/sparql) has not been updated yet (which is